Shaivism: Pashupata Atimargi

 Pashupata: (IAST: Pāśupatas) are the Shaivite sub-tradition with the oldest heritage, as evidenced by Indian texts dated to around the start of the common era.
 It is a monist tradition, that considers Shiva to be within oneself, in every being and everything observed.
 The Pashupata path to liberation is one of asceticism that is traditionally restricted to Brahmin males.
 Pashupata theology, according to Shiva Sutras, aims for a spiritual state of consciousness where the Pashupata yogi "abides in one's own unfettered nature", where the external rituals feel unnecessary, where every moment and every action becomes an internal vow, a spiritual ritual unto itself.

 The Pashupatas derive their Sanskrit name from two words: Pashu (beast) and Pati (lord), where the chaotic and ignorant state, one imprisoned by bondage and assumptions, is conceptualized as the beast, and the Atman (Self, Shiva) that is present eternally everywhere as the Pati.
 The tradition aims at realizing the state of being one with Shiva within and everywhere.
 It has extensive literature, and a fivefold path of spiritual practice that starts with external practices, evolving into internal practices and ultimately meditative yoga, with the aim of overcoming all suffering (Dukkha) and reaching the state of bliss (Ananda).

 The tradition is attributed to a sage from Gujarat named Lakulisha (~2nd century CE).
 He is the purported author of the Pashupata-sutra, a foundational text of this tradition.
 Other texts include the bhasya (commentary) on Pashupata-sutra by Kaudinya, the Gaṇakārikā, Pañchārtha bhāshyadipikā and Rāśikara-bhāshya.
 The Pashupatha monastic path was available to anyone of any age, but it required renunciation from four Ashrama (stage) into the fifth stage of Siddha-Ashrama.
 The path started as a life near a Shiva temple and silent meditation, then a stage when the ascetic left the temple and did karma exchange (be cursed by others, but never curse back).
 He then moved to the third stage of life where he lived like a loner in a cave or abandoned places or Himalayan mountains, and towards the end of his life he moved to a cremation ground, surviving on little, peacefully awaiting his death.

 The Pashupatas have been particularly prominent in Gujarat, Rajasthan, Kashmir and Nepal.
 The community is found in many parts of the Indian subcontinent.
-In the late medieval era, Pashupatas Shaiva ascetics became extinct.For Pāśupata as an ascetic movement see: Michaels (2004), p.
-62.
+In the late medieval era, Pashupatas Shaiva ascetics became extinct.